 Computer Science Is No More About Computers Than Astronomy Is About Telescopes (cit.
 Edsger W. Dijkstra)

-If you like any of these topics or you would like to learn more about this you are very welcome to get in touch.
+If you are interested in any of these topics or would like to learn more, please feel free to get in touch.

 The application process

-The application process goes via the School of Computing where you are required to write a mini essay (Research Proposal, 5/6 pages at least) about the research you wish to conduct under my supervision.
+The application process goes via the School of Computing where you are required to write a mini essay (Research Proposal, ~5 pages) about the research you wish to conduct under my supervision.
 One of the purposes of this essay is to understand what your interests are and if I can be a good supervisor to you.

 Studying in Canterbury